mccurdyc/www/content/book/2020-01-31-unix-memoir.md

 At Bell Labs, _everyone_, even the "famous" people, took time to listen to and speak and work with interns.

+> Everyone gave generously of their time, it was simply part of the culture that you provided detailed comments on what your colleagues wrote.

+Writing was especially important at Bell Labs and the spread of both Unix and C.

+Brian played an important role in the success of Unix and C by unofficially being, what the industry now calls, a Developer Advocate.
+Writing that was published externally was one of the primary recruiting mechanisms.
+Writing was part of the process that was respected and given time at Bell Labs.
+There were close ties to academia and you were expected to write papers, give talks and even teach courses at universities.

+> External visibility was important for recruiting...Secretive companies had a harder time attracting talent.

+> We could only hire one or two people a year, and almost always young ones.

+On whether Bell Labs was more interested in specialization or generalization, Steve Johnson once asked, "should we be hiring athletes or first basemen?

+Brian said that his preference was always for people who were good at what they did, without worrying too much about what specifically it was.

 ## Constraints

 > If nothing else, choices that might seem wrong-headed or perverse today can often